arecker/blog/posts/2014-04-03_welcome-home.md

 <hr>

 So all of my posts are written in markdown now.
-I don't have to back them up because they are just pushed to GitHub like a regular source file  It's all [here](http://github.com/arecker/Blog).
+I don't have to back them up because they are just pushed to GitHub like a regular source file.
+It's all [here](http://github.com/arecker/Blog).
 If you are weird enough, I guess, you could deploy your very own version of my Blog on your own website and it would stay up to date.

 The posts are written in Markdown, but the engine is built on a framework called *Django*.